MaksimenkoKirill/ontologica/docs/ONTOLOGICA_COMPLETE.md

 - Meaning emerges through progressive relationship mastery
 - Our existence spans multiple ontological domains and states
 - Time and "before/after" are educational constructs, not absolute realities
+- **Linear time is completely dead** - only eternal present in educational branches
+- **Consciousness is infinity self-reflecting** through finite experiences

 ### 10.2 **Existential Implications**
 **This understanding transforms:**